Advanced Appointment Features - Linked Bookings and Multi-Service

 Tips and Best Practices

-- Review the timeline before saving - The Booking Timeline shows exactly when each service will occur - verify it makes sense
+4. Review the timeline before saving - The service timeline preview in the Date & Time card shows exactly when each service will start, end, and any processing gap in between — verify it makes sense before clicking Save

 Related Tutorials